How to Care for Potted Plants

 Remove the plant from its nursery container.
-(It’s a good practice to water plants in their original containers at least an hour before transplanting.
+(It's good practice to water plants in their original containers at least an hour before transplanting.
 This will ease their removal and diminish transplant shock.)
-Support the top of the “root ball” (the semisolid mass of soil and roots) by placing a finger on each side of the stem; then tip the pot and let the plant fall gently into your hand.
+Support the top of the "root ball" (the semi-solid mass of soil and roots) by placing a finger on each side of the stem; then tip the pot and let the plant fall gently into your hand.
 Never pull a plant out by its stem.
 If it is stuck, tap the sides of the pot to loosen it.

 If the roots are circling around and around, the plant is "root-bound."
 Gently tease the ends of the roots free before planting.

 Set the plant on top of the mix.
-If you are potting more than one plant, leave at least an inch or so around each root ball so you can add mix in between them.
+If you are potting more than one plant, leave at least an inch around each root ball so you can add mix in between them.
 Carefully fill in with small handfuls of soil.
 Pat gently to eliminate air pockets.
 Do not pile soil on top of the plant―make sure the stem is completely above the surface.
-Leave about an inch between the soil surface and the rim of the pot.
+Leave an inch between the soil surface and the rim of the pot.

 Water the container.
 This will settle the roots into their new home.
 If the soil level drops below the top of the root ball, add additional mix to bring it back up.